 How to grill lamb chops

-- Use a marinade – For the best flavour, allow the chops to marinate for 30 to 60 minutes.
+- Use a marinade – For the best flavour, allow the chops to marinate for 30 to 60 minutes in the refrigerator.
 This grilled lamb chops recipe calls for a marinade of homemade chimichurri sauce.

 How long to grill lamb chops

-To enhance the flavour of grilled lamb chops, serve them with a simple side dish.
+To enhance the flavor of this recipe, serve them with a simple side dish like roasted potatoes and carrots.
 Try a few of these: